begmaroman/go-micro-boilerplate/README.md

 Don't build dependencies on implementations, use interfaces instead.
 Each of these layers has its own interface that describes the behavior of it.

+### Structure of web service:

+As an example, `rest-api-svc` is described below.
+This service provides REST API to users.
+Requests from users are handled by `rest-api-svc` and redirected to other RPC services.
+We use [Swagger][swagger] to describe REST API of the project.

 ## Inspired by

 - [GoLang][go]